Undergraduate Course Allocation through Competitive Markets: Discussion

-Finding a Pseudo-Market Equilibrium with Priorities with students' reported preferences is a computationally intense problem. \cite{budish2017course} estimate that 20 times the computational time used for business school students at Wharton would be necessary to implement the A-CEEI mechanism for the full student body at Ohio State University.
-However, equilibrium computation for the PMP mechanism may be less challenging than this estimate suggests.
-Students in unrelated programs often have limited overlap in course interests.
-The structure of priority-specific prices simplifies the problem of finding a student's demand, as the price is zero or unaffordable at all but one of a course's priority levels.
-In our simulations, the average timing of the PMP mechanism improves on that of the A-CEEI mechanism by a factor of two (see Appendix \ref{subsec:appendix-additional-sumulations-other-mechanisms}).
+Finding an equilibrium given reported preferences is computationally intense. \cite{budish2017course} estimate that 20 times the time used at Wharton would be necessary to implement the A-CEEI mechanism for the full student body at Ohio State University.
+However, implementing the PMP mechanism may be less challenging than this estimate suggests.
+Since a course's price is zero or unaffordable at all but one of its priority levels, students face few courses with a positive but affordable price.
+In our simulations, with additive student utilities, the average timing of the PMP mechanism improves on the A-CEEI mechanism by a factor of two (see Appendix \ref{subsec:appendix-additional-sumulations-other-mechanisms}).
 Still, incorporating scheduling constraints and preference complementarities may be challenging and should be carefully addressed in practice.

+Finally, we note that our analysis applies to many other matching problems.
+Two under-explored examples are assigning teaching assistants to courses and referees to soccer matches.
+Extending our results to these and other applications is left for future research.

 {A\arabic{equation}} {A\arabic{lemma}} {A\arabic{definition}} {A\arabic{proposition}} {A\arabic{theorem}}